Zagrios/bs-manager/CONTRIBUTING.md

 - **Reporting Bugs**
   If you find a bug or any unexpected behavior, feel free to open an issue.
 Be sure to include steps to reproduce it, relevant logs, versions, and any other pertinent details.
 - **Suggesting Enhancements**
-  Have an idea for improving BS-Manager?
+  Have an idea for improving BSManager?
 We welcome all suggestions—open an issue to discuss your proposal.

 > [!TIP]
 > Before opening a new issue, please check if there’s already an existing one for the same topic to avoid duplicates.